zedlopez/ifm/Examples/TheCowExonerated.md

 ```

-The word "matches" is used by Inform to compare snippets of text (see "Reading a command" in the Activities chapter).
+The word "matches" is used by Inform to compare snippets of text (see [Reading a command] in the [Activities] chapter).
 This can sometimes cause awkwardness if we also have a kind called "match", so for the occasion we will give our matches a more specialized name, never visible to the player: